rciam/rciam_probes/README.md

 ## What the probes do

-### RCIAM Metadata Certificate Health
+### Metadata Certificate Health

-RCIAM Metadata Certificate Health does the following:
+Metadata Certificate Health does the following:

 * Checks if the x.509 certificate included in the metadata is valid

-### RCIAM Health
+### Login Health

-RCIAM Health does the following:
+Login Health does the following:
 * Checks if the login flow through the AAI Proxy is successful

 #### SAML Login flow